marsela/3rd-Project_The-Secret-Behind-Warren-Buffets-Words/README.md

 You can also read the [Report](report.pdf), which summarizes the implementation as well as the methodology of the whole project.

-Even though we are running an Artifical Neural Network with thousands of features, it is not necessary to run the algorithm on a GPU.
+Even though we are running an Artificial Neural Network with thousands of features, it is not necessary to run the algorithm on a GPU.
 This is due to the binary nature of the each of the features, which represent whether a word is present or not.
 Using a GPU to run the Neural Network would, of course, speed things up, but it is not necessary.
 Instructions to set up the GPU are written below